benechols/etsu-projects/README.md

 ## Core Library
 All websites utilize a core library of functionality to reduce the need for duplicate coding.
 As monolithic libraries are largely a thing of the past due to the several obvious drawbacks my next main goal is to break it out into microservices.
 Time constraints are an issue and the only one I have tackled thus far is Logging which brought a 5x performance increase within applications when simply writing a log.
 This is available as an internal NuGet repository that I set up.
 It handles all the common tasks needed for most sites such as:
   * Authentication & Security
-  * Email, Twilio, Slack
+  * Messaging via Email, Twilio, and Slack
   * Files (S3)
   * Forms & Workflows
   * Logging
   * Settings
-  * etc
+  * and many others

 ## Website Template
-I created the template project when I started working at ETSU as the group did not have one and every programmer's websites had different base functionality and look and feel.
+I created the template project when I started working at ETSU as the group did not have one and every programmer's webapps had different base functionality and look and feel.
 The template is not only a starter template available within Visual Studio but also a NuGet package so any updates or new functionality can be rolled out to any existing site with a simple package update.
 This contains all of the basic work needed to get a new site up and running such as authentication pages, settings for admins, global error handling, etc. This allows simple one-page sites to be created in less than an hour or so depending on the complexity of the new site.

 ## Workflows